-Degrees conferred between July 1, 2006 and June 30, 2007
+Degrees conferred between July 1, 2010 and June 30, 2011

 For each of the following discipline areas, provide the percentage of diplomas/certificates, associate, and bachelor's degrees awarded.
 To determine the percentage, use majors, not headcount (e.g., students with one degree but a double major will be represented twice).
-Calculate the percentage from your institution's IPEDS Completions by using the sum of 1st and 2nd majors for each CIP code as the numerator and the sum of the Grand Total by 1st Majors and the Grand Total by 2nd major as the denominator.
-If you prefer, you can compute the percentages using 1st majors only.
+Calculate the percentage from your institution's IPEDS Completions by using the sum of $1^{st}$ and $2^{nd}$ majors for each CIP code as the numerator and the sum of the Grand Total by 1st Majors and the Grand Total by $2^{nd}$ major as the denominator.
+If you prefer, you can compute the percentages using $1^{st}$ majors only.

-Category Diploma/ Certificates Associate Bachelor's CIP 2000 Categories to Include
+Category Diploma/ Certificates Associate Bachelor's CIP 2010 Categories to Include

 Agriculture 1

-Natural resources/environmental science 1 3
+Natural resources and conservation 1% 3

 Architecture 4

-Area and ethnic studies >1 5
+Area, ethnic, and gender studies 0% 5

-Communications/journalism 3 9
+Communication/journalism 4% 9

 Communication technologies 10

-Computer and information sciences 1 11
+Computer and information sciences 1% 11

 Personal and culinary services 12

-Education 10 13
+Education 8% 13

-Engineering 6 14
+Engineering 6% 14

 Engineering technologies 15

-Foreign languages and literature 1 16
+Foreign languages, literatures, and linguistics 1% 16

 Family and consumer sciences 19

 Law/legal studies 22

-English 7 23
+English 5% 23

-Liberal arts/general studies 100 1 24
+Liberal arts/general studies 100% 1% 24

 Library science 25

-Biological/life sciences 7 26
+Biological/life sciences 10% 26

-Mathematics >1 27
+Mathematics and statistics 1% 27

-Military science and technologies 29
+Military science and military technologies 28 and 29

-Interdisciplinary studies 1 30
+Interdisciplinary studies 2% 30

 Parks and recreation 31

-Philosophy and religious studies >1 38
+Philosophy and religious studies 1% 38

 Theology and religious vocations 39

-Physical sciences 1 40
+Physical sciences 1% 40

 Science technologies 41

-Psychology 9 42
+Psychology 9% 42

+Homeland Security, law enforcement, 43

-Security and protective services 43
+firefighting, and protective services

-Public administration and social services 2 44
+Public administration and social services 2% 44

-Social sciences 16 45
+Social sciences 17% 45

 Construction trades 46

 Mechanic and repair technologies 47

 Precision production 48

 Transportation and materials moving 49

-Visual and performing arts 3 50
+Visual and performing arts 3% 50

-Health professions and related sciences 6 51
+Health professions and related programs 6% 51

-Business/marketing 23 52
+Business/marketing 21% 52

-History 2 54
+History 2% 54

 Other

 TOTAL 100% 100% 100%